DataDog/hiring-engineers/answers.md

   <p align="center">Keep your eyes on the horizon</p>
 </p>

 Building a successful business is not about climbing ladders, or fending off competition in a particular space; it's about building momentum and continuing to move forward.
 Spending time troubleshooting your product shouldn't push you away from your goal.

-You've lost sight of your horizon, that's really what I'm here to talk about today.
+If you feel you're spending too much time fixing technical issues, you've lost sight of your horizon, that's really what I'm here to talk about today.

 Datadog's way to keep the visual open through metrics, traces and logs visualizations in one integrated platform are the most effective way to stay on course; collecting data from hundreds of technologies for troubleshooting, machine learning, alerting and more, keep your compass sharp.

 Don't lose your way.
 Never lose sight of the direction you want to go.
 Don't get lost in a troubleshooting sea, look up to the north star for direction.

-Let's dig deeper on exactly how Data-dog works, set that troubleshooting-free horizon and take advantage of what it offers...
+Let's see how Datadog works, set that troubleshooting-free horizon and take advantage of what it offers...

 ### Smart Setup
-Whether you're a master of Microsoft Operating Systems, a Linux Ninja, or a Mac OS Wizard; or have containerized applications in an enterprise (look at you, seriously, that's an accomplishment!)
+Whether you're a master of Microsoft Operating Systems, a Linux Ninja, or a Mac OS Wizard; or have containerized applications for an enterprise (look at you, seriously, that's an accomplishment!)
 Datadog has you covered.

-Sign up for a free Datadog account, click on Integrations > Agent, download your agent and get ready to ingest.
+Sign up for a free Datadog account, click on ***Integrations > Agent***, download your OS specific agent and get ready to analyze data.

-For my purposes, I'll be using a Windows 10 Development Desktop; once the Agent is installed, you'll be able to access the Datadog Agent Manager (or DAM) on (Windows/MacOS) by visiting it's default location http://127.0.0.1:5002
+Throughout this guide, I'll be using a Windows 10 Development Desktop.
+I have installed the Agent, now I can access the Datadog Agent Manager (or DAM) on (Windows/MacOS) by visiting it's default location http://127.0.0.1:5002

 ![WindowsPCDatadogAgent](https://i.imgur.com/ZCVWw2Z.png)